Sonnets to Orpheus

 “Everyone gives up on love, like poetry, and has to be reminded of its power and promise.
 This new translation of Rilke is such a reminding.
 Burrows translates what can’t be translated: the English alembic for Rilke’s Germanic soul.
 This translator possesses both lands and ferries the reader where prose alone cannot go: to the Underworld.
 Along with Rilke, Burrows daringly brings the objects back.
 You need, in his adept rendering, ‘the right tension,’ and he shares that ‘right tension’ with us, his readers.
 ‘Let him praise finger-ring, necklace, and jug.’
 Praise for the objects dying around us, not scorning their flight, living aside Orpheus, ‘deep in the doors of the dead,’ but still carrying ‘praiseworthy fruit.’
 Burrows’ rendering travels through and finally beyond language, not simply to negation, but to the heart of objects themselves.” —Bradford Manderfield, professor of theology at the Athenaeum of Ohio

 “Rilke's voice from the last tumultuous young century reaches tenderly into ours.
 But his lush German is a language of its own.
 Mark Burrows has a rare gift to coax it faithfully into English.
-I am delighted, and so very grateful for this book.” —Kirsta Tippett, host of “On Being
+I am delighted, and so very grateful for this book.” —Krista Tippett, host of “On Being

 There are many strong translations of the sonnets, and of Rilke’s 1923 Duino Elegies (excerpted in the latter half of this book); Burrows’ stand apart because he leans into the strangeness of the original German, leaving an English translation that’s brilliantly haunted by the concepts that animated the original creative reverie.
 A startling and impressive Rilke interpretation.
 Kirkus Reviews